What Is Your Partner’s Money Personality?

 Once you have identified your financial aspirations as a couple, you need to calculate how to realise them.
 Will you both be able to afford this?
 If not, what adjustments will you need to make?
 You may have to increase your income or lower your expectations.

-If you are already married but never discussed these issues, it might not be a bad idea to start asking them now by holding a monthly or weekly financial nights.
 You can help each other achieve these goals and start learning how to make sacrifices for one another.
 It is for the family after all and this can be much more romantic than it sounds!